Keiji Muto: Other media

 Muto has appeared in a vast number of media appearances in Japan, including many commercials and films.
 Muto was interviewed for wrestling documentary Bloodstained Memoirs.

+In 1991, he made his video game debut in New Japan Pro-Wrestling: The Three Musketeers for the Game Boy handheld system in Japan.

 In 1995, Muto starred in the Japanese thriller Yajuu Densetsu: Dragon Blue, as Ryusaki, a suave detective who joins forces with a beautiful young spiritualist named Mazuki (played by Hiroko Tanaka) to solve a bizarre case of killings from a mystical sea creature.

+In 2000, he appeared in the video game Virtual Pro Wrestling 2.

 In 2004, he played the role of Harold Sakata in the movie Rikidōzan, a film based on the real-life story of a wrestler who would eventually be known as the "Father of Puroresu"; Harold Sakata took Rikidozan under his wing and introduced him into the world of professional wrestling.

 In 2006, he appeared as a guest star in the Japanese historical drama series Saiyūki, playing a village headman who is helped by Son Gokū (played by Shingo Katori).

 Muto has worked extensively with Japanese clothing company A Bathing Ape, helping them to produce a number of t-shirts featuring his likeness and the All Japan Pro Wrestling logo.
 Muto was also responsible for organizing Bapesta Pro Wrestling, a previously annual wrestling event sponsored and promoted by Bape.

 Muto appears as a gang member in the 2017 video game Yakuza Kiwami 2, alongside Genichiro Tenryu, Masahiro Chono, Riki Choshu and Tatsumi Fujinami.

+In 2024 Muto was added to WWE 2K24 as part of the WCW pack DLC.

 Personal life

 In 1992, Muto married his wife, Hisae Ashida.
-Together they have two children, a son (born 1996) and a daughter, Airi (born 2000), who is an actress and has made an appearance for Wrestle-1.
+Together they have two children.

-Outside of Pro-Wrestling, Muto also owns a yakiniku restaurant, opened in 2015, called "Dining 610" (焼肉Dining 610) which was inspired by Muto's early "Space Lone Wolf" gimmick.
-It is also worth noting that the numbers 610 (which were featured on Lone Wolf's entrance attire) can be read as "Muto".
+Outside of professional wrestling, Muto also owns a yakiniku restaurant, opened in 2015, called "Yakiniku Dining 610" (焼肉Dining 610) which was inspired by Muto's early "Space Lone Wolf" gimmick.
+In Japanese, the numbers 610 (which were featured on Lone Wolf's entrance attire) can be read as "Muto", lit. translated as "Six-Ten".